- How are brain and spinal cord tumors in adults treated?

 These tumors usually do not grow into nearby normal brain tissue.
 Sometimes, patients may be cured by surgery alone if the entire tumor can be removed, but often this is not possible.
 If only part of the tumor is removed with surgery (or if it is an anaplastic ependymoma), radiation therapy is given after surgery.
 If surgery cannot be done, radiation therapy is the main treatment.

+Sometimes the tumor cells can spread into the cerebrospinal fluid (CSF).
 Patients typically get an MRI of the brain and spine (and possibly a lumbar puncture) a few weeks after surgery if it is done.
-If either of these tests shows that the cancer may have spread through the cerebrospinal fluid, radiation therapy is given to the entire brain and spinal cord.
+If either of these tests shows that the cancer has spread through the CSF, radiation therapy is given to the entire brain and spinal cord.

-It is not clear how helpful chemotherapy is for these tumors — this is still being studied.
-Chemotherapy is usually not given unless the tumor can no longer be treated with surgery or radiation.
+Chemotherapy is usually not helpful for these tumors, so it is usually not given unless the tumor can no longer be treated with surgery or radiation.

 Most meningiomas tend to grow slowly, so small tumors that aren’t causing symptoms can often be watched rather than treated, particularly in the elderly.

-If treatment is needed, these tumors can usually be cured if they are completely removed with surgery.
-Radiation therapy may be used along with, or instead of, surgery for tumors that can't be completely removed.
-For meningiomas that are atypical (grade II) or anaplastic (grade III), which tend to recur after treatment, radiation therapy is typically given after surgery even if all of the tumor has been removed.
+If treatment is needed, these tumors can usually be cured if they are removed completely with surgery.
+Radiation therapy may be used along with, or instead of, surgery for tumors that can’t be removed completely.
+For meningiomas that are atypical or invasive (grade II) or anaplastic (grade III), which tend to recur after treatment, radiation therapy is typically given after surgery even if all of the tumor has been removed.

 Schwannomas (including acoustic neuromas)